-- (b) If an employee has exhausted all accrued personal leave the Employer may allow the employee who has at least twelve months service to anticipate up to 38 hours personal leave from next year's credit.
-If the employee ceases duty before accruing the leave, the value of the unearned portion must be refunded to the Employer, calculated at the rate of salary as at the date the leave was taken, but no refund is required in the event of the death of the employee. - (c) In exceptional circumstances the Employer may approve the conversion of an employee's personal leave credits to half pay to cover an absence on personal leave due to illness. - 44.13 Application for Personal Leave
+- (a) An Employee is unable to access Personal Leave while on any period of parental leave or leave without pay.
+An Employee is unable to access Personal Leave while on any period of annual or Long Service Leave, except as provided for in subclauses 45.18 and 45.19. - (b) If an Employee has exhausted all accrued Personal Leave the Employer may allow the Employee who has at least twelve months service to anticipate up to 38 hours Personal Leave from next year's credit.
+If the Employee ceases duty before accruing the leave, the value of the unearned portion must be refunded to the Employer, calculated at the rate of salary as at the date the leave was taken, but no refund is required in the event of the death of the Employee. - (c) In exceptional circumstances the Employer may approve the conversion of an Employee's Personal Leave credits to half pay to cover an absence on Personal Leave due to illness.

+45.13 Application for Personal Leave

-Reasonable and legitimate requests for personal leave will be approved subject to available credits.
-Subject to subclause 44.2 the Employer may grant personal leave in the following circumstances:
+Reasonable and legitimate requests for Personal Leave will be approved subject to available credits.
+Subject to subclause 45.2 the Employer may grant Personal Leave in the following circumstances:

-- (a) where the employee is ill or injured; - (b) to provide care or support to a member of the employee's family or household who requires care or support because of an illness or injury to the member; or an unexpected emergency affecting the member; - (c) for unanticipated matters of a compassionate or pressing nature which arise without notice and require immediate attention; or - (d) by prior approval of the Employer, having regard for agency requirements and the needs of the employee, planned matters where arrangements cannot be organised outside of normal working hours or be accommodated by the utilisation of flexible working hours or other leave.
-Planned personal leave will not be approved for regular ongoing situations. - 44.14 Employees must complete the necessary application and clearly identify which of the above circumstances apply to their personal leave request. - 44.15 The definition of family will be the definition contained in the Equal Opportunity Act 1984 (WA) for "relative".
-That is, a person who is related to the employee by blood, marriage, affinity or adoption and includes a person who is wholly or mainly dependent on, or is a member of the household of, the employee. - 44.16 Where practicable, the employee must give reasonable notice prior to taking leave.
-Where prior notice cannot be given, the employee must advise the Employer as soon as reasonably practicable of the inability to attend for work, the nature of the illness or injury and the estimated period of absence.
-This advice will be provided within 24 hours of commencement of the absence, other than in extraordinary circumstances. - 44.17 Evidence - (a) An application for personal leave exceeding two consecutive working days will be supported by evidence that would satisfy a reasonable person of the entitlement.
+- (a) where the Employee is ill or injured; - (b) to provide care or support to a member of the Employee's family or household who requires care or support because of an illness or injury to the member; or an unexpected emergency affecting the member; - (c) for unanticipated matters of a compassionate or pressing nature which arise without notice and require immediate attention; or - (d) by prior approval of the Employer, having regard for agency requirements and the needs of the Employee, planned matters where arrangements cannot be organised outside of normal working hours or be accommodated by the utilisation of flexible working hours or other leave.
+Planned Personal Leave will not be approved for regular ongoing situations. - 45.14 Employees must complete the necessary application and clearly identify which of the above circumstances apply to their Personal Leave request. - 45.15 The definition of family will be the definition contained in the Equal Opportunity Act 1984 (WA) for "relative".
+That is, a person who is related to the Employee by blood, marriage, affinity or adoption and includes a person who is wholly or mainly dependent on, or is a member of the household of, the Employee. - Where practicable, the Employee must give reasonable notice prior to taking leave.
+Where prior notice cannot be given, the Employee must advise the Employer as soon as reasonably practicable of the inability to attend for work, the nature of the illness or injury and the estimated period of absence.
+This advice will be provided within 24 hours of commencement of the absence, other than in extraordinary circumstances.